Hydrocharitaceae

 Najas canadensisCanadian water-nymph

-Distribution: Occurring on both sides of the Cascades crest in Washington; Great Lakes region and eastern North America.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to Washington, east to Idaho, also in the Great Lakes region and eastern North America.

 Habitat: Freshwater and slightly brackish water habitats.